 Tulum Hotels & Resorts

 The general public can access many of the beaches in Mexico.
-But keep in mind that many resorts have private sections of the beach that only their guests can access.
+But remember that many resorts have private sections of the beach that only their guests can access.

-However, it’s still very common to see tourists and locals mingling with each other on the beach, and this experience will truly add to your travel experience.
+However, it’s still very common to see tourists and locals mingling on the beach, and this experience will truly add to your travel experience.
 On other crowded beaches, it’s not common to see beach vendors that sell different souvenirs and offer tours.

 If you want a quieter vibe, Cancun’s more remote and lesser-known beaches will give you a more relaxing experience.